Azure-Samples/media-services-v3-java/LiveIngest/LiveEventWithDVR/README.md

   * A Media Service account.
   * Java JDK and Maven installed.

-To run the sample, go to the folder LiveEventWithArchiveWindow, edit the config file in src/main/conf/appsettings.json, and enter command "mvn compile exec:java" and follow the instructions in the output console window.
+To run the sample, go to the folder LiveEventWithDVR, edit the config file in src/main/conf/appsettings.json, and enter command "mvn compile exec:java", then follow the instructions in the output console.